bsung1/fetch_case_bsung/README.md

 #### Scaling Considerations:
 The sample dataset is manageable, but I anticipate performance issues as we move to production, given there averages 6 items per receipt.
 I’m already using parallel processing and best practices, but there’s inefficient code in identifying relevant columns.

-A potential solution is reducing the number of items by eliminating irrelevant items, like using barcodes, users, and item descriptions.
+A potential solution is reducing the number of items by eliminating irrelevant items, like removing barcodes, users, and item descriptions.
 Also, I’ve noticed inconsistent data across items — for example, `itemNumber` is only included for 2% of items.
 My currently methodology identifies columns that is included in at least 10% of items.
 This logic is slow and complex - it will not scale well.
 If you can help me prioritize the most critical columns, we could optimize performance significantly.
 I’m happy to follow up with a full list of columns for review.

 #### Summary:
 To summarize, I’d like to better understand: